KSP-CKAN/CKAN/Spec.md

 - `find`: (**v1.4**) Locate the top-most directory which exactly matches the name specified.
 This is particularly useful when distributions have structures which change based upon each release.
+- `find_regexp`: (**v1.10**) Locate the top-most directory which matches
+  the specified regular expression.
+This is particular useful when distributions have structures which change based upon each release, but `find` cannot be used because multiple directories or files contain the same name.

 In addition a destination directive *must* be provided: